ksl20200108/net_check/README.md

 2. Remember to change conf.py

+3. start the one has bootstrap host first.

 # Sketches:

 1. Include a transaction in block if its fee is higher than 0.1.